mongodb/mongodb-enterprise-kubernetes/README.md

 Welcome to the MongoDB Enterprise Kubernetes Operator.
 The Operator enables easy deploys of MongoDB into Kubernetes clusters, using our management, monitoring and backup platforms, Ops Manager and Cloud Manager.
 By installing this integration, you will be able to deploy MongoDB instances with a single simple command.

+The Operator is currently Generally Available, supported by the [MongoDB Support Team](https://support.mongodb.com/).
+If you need urgent help, please file a support ticket.
+For non-urgent requests, you may file a Github Issue here in the repo.

-Also the Operator allows to deploy Ops Manager into Kubernetes.
-Note, that currently this feature is **beta**.
-See more information below.
+As of recent releases, the Operator allows you to deploy Ops Manager into Kubernetes.
+This feature is in **beta**.
+For more information, see below.

-You can discuss this integration in our [Slack](https://community-slack.mongodb.com) - join the [#enterprise-kubernetes](https://mongo-db.slack.com/messages/CB323LCG5/) channel.
+You can discuss this integration in our new [Community Forum](https://community.mongodb.com/) - please use the tag [enterprise-kubernetes-operator](https://community.mongodb.com/tags/enterprise-kubernetes-operator).

 ## Documentation ##